DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 #### An offer to train

-Explore different [ways to train](/ways-to-train) and consider whether you want do a training programme which leads to [qualified teacher status (QTS)](/ways-to-train).
-QTS allows you to apply to all teaching jobs in England.
+Contact your [Get into teaching adviser](https://adviser-getintoteaching.education.gov.uk/) for guidance on the different types of courses available.
+You can choose between a fee-paying course, or one which pays a salary.
+You can also train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).

+[Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) lets you search for teacher training courses in England by location, teaching subject and age group.
+You can also search for courses which pay a salary, and courses which can sponsor a visa.

+You will be able to apply for a teaching training place without visiting the UK.
+Some providers also conduct interviews using remote technology – check with your provider when you apply.

+##### Learn about financial support

-Fees may be higher for international trainees but you may be able to [get financial support](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-non-uk-applicants#financial-support-for-non-uk-applicants-for-unsalaried-teacher-training-in-england).
+Fees are usually higher for international trainees but you may be able to [get financial support](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-non-uk-applicants#financial-support-for-non-uk-applicants-for-unsalaried-teacher-training-in-england).

-Contact providers before you [apply](#apply-for-a-place) to get their advice about eligibility and the application process.
+Contact providers before you apply to get their advice about eligibility and the application process.

 #### The right visa or status